Hello! Welcome to the Sustainable Sauceresses!

-Ideally, a sustainable ingredient is like combining a Purify Food and Water spell with the Plant Growth spell.
+Ideally, a sustainable ingredient is like combining a Purify Food and Water spell with the Plant Growth spell (this one is for you D&D folks out there).
 It minimizes the need for pesticides and herbicides, requires low water use and nutritional needs (ideally it would put nutrients back in the soil), and can be grown locally, or close enough to minimize transportation needs.

 For example, hemp is a hardy plant that is resilient to most pests and is also drought resistant.
 It requires low amounts of water and grows quickly.
 Farmers use hemp as a cover crop, too.
 According to the Rodale Institute, “hemp, as a cover crop, enhances soil health by shading out weeds, reducing the need for synthetic herbicides, and adding diversity to crop rotations, improving soil health.”
 And hemp can be grown in most places making it easily accessible across the world.
 Hemp is the ideal sustainable crop.

 But beyond plants, this also includes livestock.
 According to the IPCC, reducing our animal consumption by a third will help with climate change.
 But it isn’t necessary to become a vegan.

 In fact, according to the Savory Institute, farmers that follow regenerative management practices can do more than just reduce emissions.
 It can restore.
 Holistic (i.e. regenerative) management mimics the predator/prey balance in which the world’s grasslands evolved.
 One third of the planet’s surface is grasslands, and 70% of those ecosystems are degrading at an alarming rate.
 Regenerative management can reverse desertification, restore the land by rebuilding topsoil, improve water retention after a rainfall, and sequester carbon from the air and store it in the soil.